-Note:
+• For Hive, when reverse engineering (REC or RES) is done, the Physical to Logical option on the Naming Standard Editor is not set by default.
+You need to set it manually.

-- For Hive, when reverse engineering (REC or RES) is done, the Physical to Logical option on the Naming Standard Editor is not set by default.
-You need to set it manually. - As a best practice, do not select the Physical to Logical check box while deriving a PO model; that has NSM objects or NSM template attached to it; to LO model.
-Earlier an option for Physical to Logical NSM was not available.
-However, as it is in erwin Data Modeler now, you need not use NSM for deriving a new model.
-For example, PO to LO. - 4.
-Click the Glossary tab and work with the following options:
+4. Click the Glossary tab and work with the following options: